natget21/MMM-CoupleDays/README.md

 - `npm run lint:check` - Run linting and formatter checks.
 - `npm run lint:fix` - Fix linting and formatter issues.

+* To test changes locally comment the this.updateDom(); call on the MMM-CoupleDays.js file and open test/test.html on your browser after finish testing uncomment it back